About the Training

 From August 1-5, 2014, Dr. Betsy Diamant-Cohen presented workshops pertaining to her “Mother Goose on the Loose” early literacy program to children’s librarians in Indiana.
 This is the second time Dr. Diamant-Cohen has traveled throughout the state presenting workshops.

-We were pleased to invited her back a second time because our librarians consistently reported that her trainings were one of the most effective they have ever attended.
+We were pleased to invite her back a second time because our librarians consistently reported that her trainings were one of the most effective they have ever attended.
 In addition, we invited her back because her training provides a foundation on how children should treat other children in storytime; something that is not present in other available trainings.
-With concrete methods for designing storytimes for the youngest members of the library family (ages 0-2), Betsy Diamant-Cohen’s Mother Goose on the Loose trainings are quality products that have brought our librarians up to the next level of mastery allowing them to understand the importance of routine in storytime (and indeed what that routine should consist of) the importance of repetition, the value of puppets, felt boards, and instruments in early childhood development along with the importance of encouraging the bond between child and care-giver.
+With concrete methods for designing storytimes for the youngest members of the library family (ages 0-2), Betsy Diamant-Cohen’s Mother Goose on the Loose trainings are quality products that have brought our librarians up to the next level of mastery allowing them to understand the importance of routine in storytime (and indeed what that routine should consist of), the importance of repetition, the value of puppets, felt boards, and instruments in early childhood development along with the importance of encouraging the bond between child and care-giver.

 Suzanne Walker, Professional Development Office Supervisor, Indiana State Library